eForms Logo

 Security Deposits

-Maximum – If furnished, 3 months’ rent.
-If unfurnished, 2 months’ rent.[16]
+Maximum Amount ($) – If furnished, 3 months’ rent.
+If unfurnished, 2 months’ rent.[22]

-Collecting Interest – No state law requires landlords to pay interest on security deposits, though local laws may vary.
+Collecting Interest – No statutory requirement for landlords to pay interest on security deposits, though local laws may vary.

-Returning – The landlord shall return any and all deposits within 21 days from the time the tenant moved out of the property.[17]
+Returning – The landlord shall return any and all deposits within 21 days from when the tenant moved out of the property.[23]

 • Itemized List – The landlord must notify the tenant in writing of their right to a move-out inspection and the opportunity to remedy damages.[24]
 Any deductions must be listed in an itemized statement.